sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/digital-forensics-case-b4dm755.md

 forensic lab analyst

-As noted above, our official role is our job title: forensic lab analyst.
+As noted above, our official role is your job title: forensic lab analyst.

 </details>